 The Count of Monte Cristo, Alexandre Dumas, translated Robin Buss

 Traditional genre: literary fiction or classics.
 Setting: historical realism.
 Story genre: adventure, character study, commentary.
 Format: novel.
-Rating: 2/3, because the middle third really drags, but PLEASE CAN I HAVE MY EPIC TV SHOW OF THIS WHERE THE SIDEPLOTS ARE ACTUALLY SUPER FUN??
+Rating: 2/3, because the middle third drags, but PLEASE CAN I HAVE MY EPIC TV SHOW OF THIS WHERE THE SIDEPLOTS ARE ACTUALLY SUPER FUN??

 Working for Bigfoot, Jim Butcher